SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/2_setup_ea_cloud_foundry.md

     - Service Plan ("standard")
     - Select the Landscape

         Some regions provide "Sub-Landscapes" for technical reasons.
-Choose your Landscape depending on your Subaccount, commercial model and region.
+Select your landscape based on your Subaccount, commercial model, and region.

-        For example, if your Subaccount is on eu-10 and your commercial model is "Subscription", choose eu-10-004 as cloud foundry landscape, in order to get enough free "Quota" on this landcsape.
+        For example, if your Subaccount is on eu-10 and your commercial model is "Subscription", choose eu-10-004 as the Cloud Foundry landscape to obtain sufficient free "Quota" on this landscape.

-        If your Subaccount is on eu-10 and your commercial model is "consumption based", choose eu-10 as cloud foundry landscape, you don`t need to maintain quota manually.
+        If your Subaccount is on eu-10 and your commercial model is "consumption-based", choose eu-10 as the Cloud Foundry landscape; you don't need to manually maintain quota.

     - Provide an "Instance Name"
-    - Provide an Cloud Foundry "Org Name".
+    - Provide a Cloud Foundry "Org Name".

     Choose "Create"